Portuguese Heritage

 Leave a Legacy

 You can be a part of preserving this legacy.
 We invite you to explore the list of Portuguese immigrants whose immigration information is still missing.
 Your knowledge, family stories, or documents could help fill these historical gaps and ensure that these individuals are not forgotten.
-By contributing even a small piece of information, you help safeguard our shared heritage—honoring the journey of our ancestors and passing their stories on to future generations.

 Help Us Identify Missing Immigration Information

-Over 900 names in our database, LusoKūpuna, are missing key immigration information — we don’t know how they arrived in the Hawaiian Kingdom, when they came, or on what ship.
-These individuals are part of the rich legacy of Portuguese migration, and we need your help to fill in the blanks.
+Over 950 names in our LusoKūpuna database were missing key immigration details — we don’t know how they arrived in the Hawaiian Kingdom, when they came, or on which ship.

 What You Can Do: